alexios-voulimeneas/alexios-voulimeneas.github.io/index.md

 ## [](#header-2)Bio

-I am an Assistant Professor in the [Cybersecurity](https://www.tudelft.nl/en/eemcs/the-faculty/departments/intelligent-systems/cybersecurityeemcs/people) research group at [TU Delft](https://www.tudelft.nl/).
+I am a tenured Assistant Professor in the [Cybersecurity](https://www.tudelft.nl/en/eemcs/the-faculty/departments/intelligent-systems/cybersecurityeemcs/people) research group at [TU Delft](https://www.tudelft.nl/).
 I am also part of TU Delft's Undergraduate Curriculum Committee.

 From September 2020 until August 2023, I was a Postdoctoral Scholar in the [DistriNet](https://distrinet.cs.kuleuven.be/) research group at [KU Leuven's Technology Campus](https://iiw.kuleuven.be/english/ghent/ghent) in Ghent, Belgium.